HectorBernstorff/weather-app/README.md

 - Vite: A modern web development build tool.
 - React.js: A JavaScript library for building user interfaces.
+- JavaScript: The primary programming language used for the project's functionality.
 - OpenWeatherMap API: An API for weather data.

 ## Development